microsoft/MLOpsPython/docs/getting_started.md

 branch.
 The pipeline performs linting, unit testing, builds and publishes and executes a **ML Training Pipeline** in a **ML Workspace**.

+**Note:** The build pipeline contains disabled steps to build and publish ML pipelines using R to train a model.
+Enable these steps if you want to play with this approach by changing the `build-train-script` pipeline variable to either `build_train_pipeline_with_r.py`, or `build_train_pipeline_with_r_on_dbricks.py`.
+For the pipeline training a model with R on Databricks you have to manually create a Databricks cluster and attach it to the ML Workspace as a compute (Values DB_CLUSTER_ID and DATABRICKS_COMPUTE_NAME variables shoud be specified).

 ![running training pipeline](./images/running-training-pipeline.png)

 The training pipeline will train, evaluate, and register a new model.
 Wait until